codiceovvio/soundmap-places/README.md

 ## Installation

 Sound Map Places plugin can be installed directly into your plugins folder like any other plugin.
-The only requirement is to have [Sound Map](https://github.com/codiceovvio/soundmap/) plugin alerady installed and activated.
+The only requirement is to have [Sound Map](https://github.com/codiceovvio/soundmap/) plugin already installed and activated.
 Sound Map Places will use many features and methods from Sound Map to make its job.

 It's safe to activate the plugin at this point.
 All code on master branch should not have breaking errors or changes.